By Celani Sikhakhane

 - KZN secretary Zodwa Mtshali faces a three-month suspension after backing Shinga publicly, while Bawinile Mhlongo lost the national organiser position.

-The decisions were taken at a joint meeting of the NFP’s National Executive Committee and Provincial Executive Committee over the weekend, days after Shinga’s internal appeal against her expulsion was formally dismissed.
+The latest action was taken at a joint meeting of the NFP’s National Executive Committee and Provincial Executive Committee over the weekend, days after Shinga’s internal appeal was formally dismissed.

 Sibusiso Mkhabela has been stripped of the national chairperson position.
-His support for Shinga was not a quiet affair.
+His support for Shinga was not quiet.
 Earlier this year, Mkhabela and his supporters marched openly in her defence and stormed her disciplinary tribunal in an attempt to halt the proceedings.
 He was suspended by the party at the time.
 This weekend, he lost his position entirely.

-KZN secretary Zodwa Mtshali faces a three-month suspension pending an investigation into her conduct.
+KZN secretary Zodwa Mtshali has been suspended for three months pending an investigation into her conduct.
 The party says her public statements backing Shinga triggered the action.

 Bawinile Mhlongo has been removed as national organiser.
-All three, along with a fourth leader, have been stripped of their seats on the NEC and the National Working Committee.
+All four leaders have also been stripped of their seats on the NEC and the National Working Committee.

 Image source: File